gaelhugo/tinytron/README.md

 platformio run
 ```

-Then, navigate to the device's web UI, go to the "System" tab, and upload the `firmware.bin` file located in the `.pio/build/esp32-s3-devkitc-1/` directory of the project.
+Then, navigate to the device's web UI, go to the "Firmware" tab, and upload the `firmware.bin` file located in the `.pio/build/esp32-s3-devkitc-1/` directory of the project.

 ## Preparing video files